 IMPORTANT: If you leave the U.S. during your grace period, your F-1 status ends, and you are no longer eligible for any benefit based on your F-1 student status, including applying for OPT.
 Once you depart the United States you will not be allowed to re-enter in F-1 status.

-Did you recieve PAY in the year 2012?
+Did you receive PAY in the year 2014?
 If so, please contact us for a WINDSTAR access code to complete your taxes.

 If you DID NOT receive pay, then you must complete and submit a form 8843.
-Please see the guildlines and instructions here.
+See sample guidelines and instructions here.
+Request this year's form.

 Online Tax Software

 The University of Massachusetts Boston purchases a license for Windstar, a tax software package that will assist students with completing federal tax returns.
-The software will walk you through completing the necessary forms.
-Access to this software for free during tax season via the ISSS Office.
+The software will walk you through completing the necessary forms for state and federal tax filings.
+Access to this software is for a fee.
+There are limited codes that the ISSO issues.
+Payment may be made at the front desk.
+The front desk will have you fill out a code request and you will receive your code and instructions within 5 business days.

 The IRS divides everyone into two categories for tax purposes - resident and nonresident: